Aeneas: Rust Verification by Functional Translation: Case studies

 Instead, one may notice that is it possible to end those borrows earlier, after evaluating the conditional, in order to retrieve full ownership of the value borrowed by \li+ls+ in the first branch of the \li+if+, and make the example type-check.
 The ongoing replacement of the borrow-checker in Rust, named Polonius, implements a more refined lifetime analysis, and accepts this program.
 However, the status of Polonius is unclear.

-More interestingly, our semantic approach of borrows makes this program type-check without issues; since our discipline is not lexical, but based on symbolic execution and a semantic approach to loans, we accept the example without troubles, and are resilient to further syntactic tweaks of the program. \ifshort The function below exhibits what is known as a ``non-linear'' lifetime, in which the borrow for \li+hd+ must be terminated in the \li+then+ branch in order to regain full ownership of \li+ls+.
+More interestingly, our semantic approach of borrows makes this program type-check without issues; since our discipline is not lexical, but based on symbolic execution and a semantic approach to loans, we accept the example without troubles, and are resilient to further syntactic tweaks of the program. \fi \ifshort The function below exhibits what is known as a ``non-linear'' lifetime, in which the borrow for \li+hd+ must be terminated in the \li+then+ branch in order to regain full ownership of \li+ls+.
 The existing borrow checker of Rust cannot account for this usage pattern, but an ongoing rewrite of the borrow-checker, called Polonius, can.
 For \aeneas, there is no difference: our precise semantics of borrows accounts of this use-case without trouble. \fi

 \myparagraph{I/O and External Dependencies} Real-world applications rely on external libraries and often need to interact with the external world through I/O or sockets.
 We elegantly model interaction with the outside environment using opaque modules, and a state type that combines memory, IO and the outside world. \iflong In other words, \aeneas allows reasoning about such applications by lifting the generated code into a combined-state + error monad, and relying on module signatures to model the interaction with external functions.

-When we designate a module as opaque, \aeneas treats all the definitions coming from this module and reachable from the root module as opaque, and generates an interface file accordingly, that is, with declarations (\li+val+s), but no definitions (no \li+let+s).
-The user is then free to provide models for those declarations, or simply state assumptions by means of assumed lemmas.

-This feature illustrates why a modular, type-directed translation like \aeneas' is important: the user doesn't need to reveal any information about the function's definition (or model its behavior using a specification language); rather, the user can work post-translation in the comfort of their favorite theorem prover.